ipfabric/docs/docs/IP_Fabric_API/authentication.md

 ## Basic Authentication

-Using Basic Authentication requires Base64 encoding `username:password` and passing that into the `Authorization` header.
+Using basic authentication requires Base64 encoding `username:password` and passing that into the `Authorization` header.

-- Call will always have the same rights as the user account.
+- The call will always have the same rights as the user account.
 This may not be necessary for many use-cases.
-- In case this approach is use, we highly encourage creation of a "bot"/" service" user account with limited access scope.
+- In case this approach is use, we highly encourage the creation of a "bot"/"service" user account with a limited access scope.
 - Another form of long-lived static token / authentication details (secure storage is important).